-There are a number blogs online claiming that little to no money is required for starting a home staging company.
-As with many “make money online” tpy websites, they claim that no financial investment is required to make an income in the six figures.
+There are a number of blogs online claiming that little to no money is required for starting a home staging company.
+Many of these blogs claim that no financial investment is required to make an income in the six figures.

-Although this is technically possible, the chance of failure is much greater.
+Although this is technically possible, the chance of failure is high.
 There are a lot of costs that must be considered prior to starting a home staging business.
-These includes:

 - Building your home staging website (hint: try Wix, Squarespace, or WordPress)